DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 **What?** SEO meta tags are HTML elements in the head section that provide structured information about the webpage to search engines and browsers.

-**Why?** These tags improve search engine rankings by helping crawlers understand page content, display attractive snippets in search results, and categorize the website properly.
-They enhance discoverability and click-through rates from search engine results pages.
+**Why?** The purpose is to help search engines understand and properly index the webpage content for better visibility.
+These tags control how the page appears in search results to attract more visitors.

 **How?** The implementation uses four essential meta tags within the HTML head section: